The Lion and the Mouse (1919 film): Plot

-As described in a film magazine, John Burkett Ryder (Randolf), "the richest man in the world," seeks to discredit a judicial decision which works against his financial interests by discrediting its author, Judge Rossmore (Hallam), and has impeachment charges initiated against the judge in Congress.
-Shirley Rossmore (Joyce), the judge's daughter, learns of her father's trouble and returns from Paris, where she has won success as an author.
-She is loved by Jefferson Ryder (Nagel), son of the magnet.
+As described in a film magazine, John Burkett Ryder, "the richest man in the world," seeks to discredit a judicial decision which works against his financial interests by discrediting its author, Judge Rossmore, and has impeachment charges initiated against the judge in Congress.
+Shirley Rossmore, the judge's daughter, learns of her father's trouble and returns from Paris, where she has won success as an author.
+She is loved by Jefferson Ryder, son of the magnet.
 Determined to force the millionaire's hand, she publishes The American Octopus under a pseudonym with a main character based upon Burkett.
 He is attracted by the book and brings its author Shirley, whom he knows as Sarah Green, into his home to write his biography.
 She uses this opportunity as the chance to obtain two letters that will clear her father's name.
 Jefferson aids her in obtaining the documents, but is discovered and denounced as a thief.
 Shirley cannot allow the man she loves so branded, so she reveals her identity.
 The millionaire "lion" had already been won over by the charm of the "mouse," so there is a happy resolution.